 WDFW M&E staff partially assigned to PRH also conducts similar work at RSH.
-The M&E staff also works in conjunction with multiple WDFW groups that include PRH fish culture staff, the Columbia River Coded-Wire Tag Recovery Program (CRCWTRP), Region 3 Fish Management staff, the Supplementation Research Team in Wenatchee, and the GCPUD biological science staff to complete many of the tasks included in the M&E Plan.
-In addition, samples collected at the hatchery and in the field were transported and analyzed by WDFW laboratories including the WDFW Scale Reading Lab and the WDFW Otolith Lab.
-Coded-wire tags were processed by the M&E staff either at the WDFW District 4 office or the PRH wet lab.
-Data and analysis collected in association with the PRH M&E and Hanford Reach population monitoring is incorporated into the WDFW Traps, Weirs, and Surveys (TWS) database which is administered by WDFW staff stationed in the Region 5 Headquarters in Vancouver.
-Agency managers use this data for forecasting and managing fall Chinook salmon populations in the Columbia and Snake rivers and tributaries.
-WDFW secured and held all environmental permits necessary for the work.
+The M&E staff also works in conjunction with multiple WDFW groups that include PRH fish culture staff, the Columbia River Coded-Wire Tag Recovery Program (CRCWTRP), Region 3 Fish Management staff, the Supplementation Research Team in Wenatchee, and the Grant PUD biological science staff to complete many of the tasks included in the M&E Plan.
+In addition, samples collected at the hatchery and in the field were transported to and analyzed by WDFW laboratories including the WFDW Scale Reading Lab and the WFW Otolith Lab.
+Coded-wire tags (CWT) were processed by the M&E staff either at the WDFW District 4 office or the PRH wet lab.
+Data and analyses collected in association with the PRH M&E and Hanford Reach population monitoring are incorporated into the WDFW Traps, Weirs, and Surveys (TWS) database which is administered by the WDFW staff stationed in the Region 5 Headquarters in Vancouver.
+Agency managers use these data for forecasting and managing fall Chinook salmon populations in the Columbia and Snake rivers and tributaries.
+WDFW and Grant PUD secured and held all environmental permits necessary for the work.